 Top 10 Jimi Jamison Survivor Songs

-Along with the Dave Bickler-era song ‘Feels Like Love,’ ‘Broken Promises’ often served as the second punch in the one-two opening combo of many Survivor shows back during their mid-'80s peak period, starting when Jamison took over vocals for the group.
+"Broken Promises" often served as the second punch along with the Dave Bickler-era song "Feels Like Love" in the one-two opening combo of many Survivor shows back during their mid-'80s peak period, starting when Jamison took over vocals for the group.